A3DataSolutions/a3-data-exporter-budi-plugin/README.md

 1) Add a data provider
 2) Add a filename
-3) Nest a button component
+3) Nest a button component or any other component which you want to have an On Click action
-4) Optional - Choose columns
+4) Optional - Choose columns (this will only export the selected columns)

 Find out more about [Budibase](https://github.com/Budibase/budibase).